metosin/2016-09-09-clojure-training/agenda.md

     - Introduces some additional overhead - so Boot will be slightly slower
 - DEMO: Run code with two different Clojure versions in one session
 - HANDS ON: Create a Boot task
-    - IDEA 1: Create a Clojure namespace which defines a var with current git sha
-        - Doesn't read any input files -> not the best example
+    - Implement zip task which packages some files

 ## Cljs build tooling